 Traditional home sales in Minneapolis can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
-On the other hand, a direct sale to Henry Home Buyer LLC will eliminate all costs.
+On the other hand, a direct sale to Henry Home Buyer will eliminate all costs.
 Read on for a rundown on the surprising costs associated with hiring an agent in Minneapolis.

 Hiring An Agent To Sell Your House In Minneapolis?
 Here’s What You Need To Know